A paperfolding paradise

 1826 'The Everyday Book and Table Book' by William Hone (Three volumes) https://catalog.hathitrust.org/Record/006774705

 1828 'The Affectionate Parent's Gift and the Good Child's Reward' Vol 1 by Henry Sharpes horsley, London 1828.
 No mention of paper folding but contains a picture of a child wearing donkeys ears.

-1861 'The Book of Household Management' by Mrs Isabella Beeton https://archive.org/details/b21527799/page/n6/mode/2up - no mention of napkin folding in this book although napkin folding does appear in later expanded editions.
+1861 'The Book of Household Management' by Mrs Isabella Beeton https://archive.org/details/b21527799/page/n6/mode/2up - no paper folding vcontent and no mention of napkin folding in this book although napkin folding does appear in the 1907 expanded edition.

 1872 'Collection de caricatures et de charges pour servir ŕ l'histoire de la guerre et de la re´volution de 1870-1871', volumes 1 to 9 held at Heidelburg University https://digi.ub.uni-heidelberg.de/diglit/caricatures1870_1871ga and volume 1 at Cambridge.
 Several caricatures with cocottes / newspaper hat / paper boat.